 Can mica powder be used in bath bombs?

 Definitely!
 However, as our mica powder pigments do not dissolve in water, you’ll need to use Polysorbate-80 in your mix to prevent any staining.

 Can I use mica powders to make paint?

-MEYSPRING micas are best if used with transparent paints or mediums like epoxy resin.
+MEYSPRING micas are best if used with transparent paints or mediums like epoxy resin, mate acrylic medium, clear varnishes, lacquer, paint binders.
 When added to already colored paints, they might not work correctly or require a more massive pigment load, and the colors will likely turn to a pastel tone.
 We recommend always using a clear base.

-Can I add MEYSPRING mica powders to a pouring medium, such as Floetrol or Liquitex, and use them on canvas?
+Can I add mica powder to a pouring medium, such as Floetrol or Liquitex, and use them on canvas?